 - Demonstrated legal employment status in Kenya required.

 Compensation and Location

-Salary is commensurate with experience.
+CLASP provides its employees with a highly competitive salary that is benchmarked annually with other similar non-profit organizations.
 This position is full-time and based in Nairobi, Kenya.
 Candidates must be able to demonstrate legal employment status in Kenya.
 Working with colleagues across global time zones should be expected.
 Frequent travel throughout East Africa and occasional travel to the US and other global destinations will be required.
 We are an equal opportunity employer.